Manage model lifecycle in Unity Catalog

 • Email notifications and comment discussion threads on registered models and model versions are not supported in Unity Catalog.

 • The activity log is not supported for models in Unity Catalog.
-However, you can track activity on models in Unity Catalog using audit logs.
+To track activity on models in Unity Catalog, use audit logs.

 • search_registered_models might return stale results for models shared through Delta Sharing.
 To ensure the most recent results, use the Databricks CLI or SDK to list the models in a schema.